artic-network/website/_resources/mpxv/mpxv-epi2me-setup.md

 {% include callout.html
 type='default'
-content="**Overview:** This document walks-through how to install and setup Oxford Nanopore Technology's EPI2ME software package so that it can be used to run ARTIC bioinformatics pipelines on a Desktop or Laptop computer without having to use a command-line interface."
+content="**Overview:** This document walks-through how to install and setup Oxford Nanopore Technology's EPI2ME software package so that it can be used to run ARTIC bioinformatics pipelines on a Desktop or Laptop computer without having to use a command-line interface.
+This document is part of the MPXV sequencing protocol package <a href='http://artic.network/mpxv'>http://artic.network/mpxv </a>"
 %}

 **Requirements:**